chuongtran01/Simple-Music-Player/README.md

 ## Description

-A simple music player that you can play songs, replay the current song, and shuffle the songs.
-The app is also able to save your choices after refreshing the page.
+A music player application plays songs, replays the current song, and shuffles the songs.
+The app is also able to save user's choices of replaying and shuffling after refreshing the page.

 #### Technologies